Voxel-Fox-Ltd/Honey/README.md

 ### Paint

-Users with 100 coins are able to purchase and use _paint_.
+Users are able to purchase and use _paint_.
 Paint allows users to change the colour of another user (or themselves) for an hour.

-Honey uses the custom role creation position (defined in the "custom role" section of the setup) to create a new paint role for the user, pulling from a list of 140+ distinct roles (using the CSS named colours).
+Honey uses the custom role creation position (defined in the "custom role" section of the setup) to create a new paint role for the user, pulling from a list of 140+ distinct roles (using the CSS named colours plus a couple more).
 If a user is painted while they're already painted, then the role assinged to them will simply be edited.
 Once the paint's one-hour duration is up, the role will be deleted from your server.

 ![](/marketing/paint_used.png)

+### Cooldown Tokens

+Users can purchase 100 coooldown tokens from the shop, each token being able to remove one second from their remaining interaction cooldown.
+This means that users don't need to worry about "wasting" a cooldown token if their cooldown is too low and they want to use another interaction - they'll only use as many tokens as they need.

 ## Moderation Commands

 All the classic moderation commands like kick, mute, tempmute, ban, warn, and infractions are all present.
 Also present is the `h.watch @User` command for when mods need to keep a closer eye on any given user.
 Logs of what commands mods are running can all be sent to a modlogs channel, set with the `h.setup` command.

+## Message Logging

+Like a few other bots, Honey is able to track messages that have been _edited_ and _deleted_, and log those into a channel.

 ## Custom Roles